u2u-labs/node-p2p-contracts/README.md

 # Usage Depositor & Session Receipt Contracts

-This repository contains two core smart contracts for a decentralized usage-based payment system:
+Two core smart contracts for a decentralized usage-based payment system:

 - `UsageDepositor.sol`: Handles token deposits from clients in exchange for usage time, and manages token settlements to nodes.
 - `SessionReceipt.sol`: Enables nodes to create usage receipts, which clients confirm or reject, and nodes later redeem for token payouts.